Americans increase spending modestly in June as inflation eases and the job market remains strong

 Low interest rates are long gone: The Federal Reserve began aggressively hiking rates in March 2022.
 The student loan moratorium – which allowed Americans to divert money that used to go to loan payments to dinners out and new furniture – ends later this year.

 And the savings that Americans had stashed away at the peak of the pandemic — when they were receiving government relief checks and saving money while hunkered down at home — are vanishing.
-Fed researchers have reported that consumers depleted excess’ savings in the first three months of 2023.
+Fed researchers have reported that consumers depleted their excess’ savings in the first three months of 2023.

-All of which means that consumers may no longer be willing – or able – to tolerate elevated prices.
+All of which means that consumers may no longer be willing – or able – to tolerate elevated prices as overall inflation dips.

+U.S. data on prices, the most recent arriving last week, showed that consumer inflation reached its lowest point since early 2021 last month.
+Prices rose just 0.2% from May to June thanks to easing costs for gasoline, airline fares, used cars and groceries.
+Inflation is just up 3% over the last 12 months.
+But Americans still face surging prices for some goods and services as well, like auto insurance.

 Ryan Dixon, who recently moved from Florida to a farm in Hillsboro, Tennessee, said he didn’t notice prices increasing as much in 2020 and 2021 because of the COVID-19 relief payments he was getting from the government.
-But as that money ran low, things grew more difficult to afford.
+But as that money ran low, it became clear that he needed to find new ways to cut spending.

 Now, he keeps track of the coupons in the Target and Walmart apps, scours the grocery aisles for deals on meat and buys store-brand canned goods.